Nikon D3400 vs Panasonic GX8

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3400 and GX8 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is the Nikon D3400 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.